This information should not be relied upon as legal or professional advice. Read the disclaimer.

 UK Research and Innovation (UKRI) oversees seven Research Councils, which distribute funding to universities for students and research projects across all academic disciplines.

 Most Research Council funding is targeted at students pursuing PhDs, but some is made available for students wanting to do a master’s degree that might be followed by doctoral research.
-These courses can take the form of a standalone ‘research preparation’ master’s degree, or, more commonly, be part of an integrated master’s and PhD programme.
-In these programmes, the student spends the first year completing a taught master’s degree, before undertaking a PhD in the subject.
+These courses can take the form of a standalone ‘research’ master’s degree or be part of an integrated master’s and PhD programme.

-Scholarships will be advertised on university websites.
-They are generally awarded on the basis of a student’s academic achievement and sometimes also the quality of a research proposal.
+Funding will be advertised on university websites.
+It is generally awarded on the basis of a student’s academic achievement and sometimes also the quality of a research proposal.
 Funding will help to cover tuition fees and often living costs.

-The House of Commons Library holds a number of reference books to help identify relevant grants (parliamentary log in required).
+The House of Commons Library also holds reference books to help identify relevant funding (parliamentary log in required).
 These books may also be available in larger public libraries.
 They include:

-Organisations such as Turn2Us, Family Action, and Funds Online have searchable online databases of grants.
+Organisations such as Turn2Us and Funds Online have searchable online databases of grants.
 The London School of Economics has published a list of charitable funding available to students.
 St George’s Medical School has published a list for medical students.